tabreturn/tabreturn.github.io/_posts/2017-07-06-an_introduction_to_vectors_using_unity--part_2.md

   ...
 {% endhighlight %}

 Edit your code to match that of the above, then save and test.
-Note how Nyan Cat is unable to move, as, no matter what forces are added to the velocity, an equal and opposite force is applied by the friction.
+Note how Nyan Cat is unable to move as, no matter what forces are added to the velocity, an equal and opposite force is applied by the friction.
 Reduce the friction coefficient from `-1` to `-0.05`:

 {% highlight js %}
   ...